-The cost of 1 mg DAA in France is currently \$46.70 excluding tax.
-DAA is available in 5 mg and 20 mg vials.
-DAA is administrated as a continuous intravenous infusion at $24 \mu g/kg/h$ for 96 hours.
-The average weight of patients from the CubRea database was 71.6 kg and the mean treatment cost was therefore estimated to be \$7,705.50 excluding tax.
-The primary serious adverse event reported in the PROWESS trial was bleeding; the proportion of serious bleeding at 28 days in patients who received DAA was low and was only slightly higher than in the placebo group (3.5% vs. 2.0%, p=0.06) (4).
+The cost of 1 mg of DAA in France is currently \$46.70 excluding tax.
+DAA is available in 5-mg and 20-mg vials.
+DAA is administrated as a continuous intravenous infusion at 24 $\mu$ g/kg per hour for 96 hours.
+The average weight of patients from the CubRea database was 71.6 kg; therefore, the mean treatment cost was estimated to be \$7,705.50 excluding tax.
+The primary serious adverse event reported in the PROWESS trial was bleeding; the proportion of serious bleeding at 28 days in patients who received DAA was low and was only slightly higher than in the placebo group (3.5 percent versus 2.0 percent, p = .06) (4).
 Costs associated with the management of side effects were not considered in the baseline analysis.

-Drotrecogin alfa (activated) effectiveness
+Drotrecogin Alfa (Activated) Effectiveness

-The primary efficacy endpoint in the PROWESS study (4) was 28-day mortality after initiation of treatment.
+The primary efficacy end point in the PROWESS study (4) was 28-day mortality after initiation of treatment.
 However, this criterion must be broadened in the context of a pharmacoeconomic evaluation (10).
 The CubRea database provided follow-up data on patients, including deaths in ICU and patient status upon discharge from hospital.

 The PROWESS study findings showed that the drug produced consistent results regardless of patient subgroup.
-When only patients with MOF were considered, the RR improved from 0.80 to 0.78 (CI95%: [0.66; 0.93]) (15).
+When only patients with MOF were considered, the RR improved from 0.80 to 0.78 (CI95 percent, 0.66-0.93) (15).
 In the current evaluation, a time-dependent estimate was used instead of the RR reported in the PROWESS study.
 Survival of patients with severe sepsis and MOF receiving placebo and those receiving DAA in the PROWESS study was estimated using a Weibull survival function (42).
 The RR used in the model is the ratio of these two survival functions and is consequently a function of the mean length of survival of the patients (Figure 1).
 It is assumed that risk is reduced in the ICU and also in the hospital wards that follow.